mnevison/milestone-p1/README.md

 ### Colour Scheme

-As the page is meant to be a personal profile, I went with my favourite colour.
+As the page is meant to be a personal profile, I went with my favorite colour.
 With that as my starting point, I went to Google to try and find a resource that would give me an idea about good colour combinations.
 I found [Canva](https://www.canva.com/colors/color-palettes/), which had more than enough potential to pick something that popped for me.

 Initially I settled on the "Window Tide" scheme.